Frequently Asked Questions

 Q. Do you offer discounts to academic societies?

 Q. I have published a book or a chapter in an edited volume with Vernon Press.
-What is your policy about derivative journal articles?
+What is your policy on derivative journal articles?
 Can I post the text of my book in my university's internal repository?

 Q. I would like to quote a passage / reuse an image from a Vernon Press book.
 The quotation will appear in another scholarly (peer reviewed) publication.
 How do I request permission?